Frequently Asked Questions

 To accredit is to give official authorization to or approval of; to provide with credentials; to recognize or vouch for as conforming to a standard; to recognize (an educational institution) as maintaining standards that qualify its graduates for admission to higher or more specialized institutions or for professional practice.
 Accredit is often confused with certify.
 Accreditation involves the program or institution itself while certification is a function of the program or institution and applies to individuals.

 How do I obtain my transcripts and verify any college credit that I have received through the courses I have taken?

+IFSAC Administration does not maintain transcript information for training or certification, nor for credits earned for academic courses or degrees.
 The entity from which you received your certificate or degree should be contacted regarding your question.
 They should be able to provide you with the degree transcripts or certification records.

 IFSAC Administration can, however, verify that you have been certified to specific levels offered through an IFSAC accredited certifying entity, or confirm that a degree program is accredited.
 Certifications can also be verified through the issuing entity.